Kananga mine

-The Kananga Mine is an open pit copper mine near Kolwezi in Katanga Province, Democratic Republic of the Congo.
+The Kananga Mine (French: La mine de Kananga) is an open pit copper mine near Kolwezi in Katanga Province, Democratic Republic of the Congo.
 It is currently officially inactive.

 Resources

 In September 2007 it was reported that the mine had not been actively mined since March of that year.

 Before production stopped, 114,000 tonnes of ore had been mined.
 The area east of the mine had uneconomical levels of copper, while the western end had been partially mined by Gécamines and more recently by DCP (Democratic Republic of Congo Copper and Cobalt Project).

 The remaining inferred mineral resource was 4 million tonnes of ore at a grade of 1.44% copper and 0.74% cobalt.

 The area of title was 11.04 km2.